FaZe rain on pro CS2 in 2025: “There’s way too much oversaturation; it’s going to be mentally tough.”

 The increase in event count allows multiple pathways to earn vital ranking points for Valve’s Majors.
 With RMRs and qualifiers scrapped in 2025 and beyond, teams will battle across the calendar earning points, with top events featuring the best teams and multi-regional qualifiers.

-As a result, picking the right events to attend is key — and is something rain fears could play against the open format.
+As a result, picking the right events to attend is key and is something rain fears could play against the open format.
 “I think there are also some organizations or organizers that are going hand out money or something to certain teams if they stay within their circuit and finishing all those rounds,” rain said.
-“I don't know if they're trying to make it like ‘Come to us, we have money for the organization,’ it could create like a little bubble for themselves.”
+“I don't know if they're trying to make it like ‘Come to us, we have money for the organization.'
+It could create like a little bubble for themselves.”

-“We haven't really discussed with FaZe how we're gonna do it next year, but we'll take it as it comes.”
+He continued, “We haven't really discussed with FaZe how we're gonna do it next year, but we'll take it as it comes.”

-FaZe must find form, and fast
+FaZe must find form — and fast

 There’s more than just prize money and glory on the line for rain and FaZe this week in Singapore at the BLAST Premier World Final.
 Pundits and analysts believe the roster is on a knife’s edge after eight straight events without a trophy or grand final appearance.

-Rain is confident FaZe will find their way back to the winner's podium.
-(Photo by Stephanie Lindgren via BLAST)
+Rain is confident FaZe will find their way back to the winner's podium (Photo via Stephanie Lindgren | BLAST)

-Rain is confident FaZe will find their way back to the winner's podium.
-(Photo by Stephanie Lindgren via BLAST)
+Rain is confident FaZe will find their way back to the winner's podium (Photo via Stephanie Lindgren | BLAST)

 The past six months are a stark contrast to how FaZe opened the CS2 era.
 Rain and FaZe jumped out of the gates at speed, claiming three tournament wins before landing back-to-back second places at the 2023 BLAST Fall and World Finals.

-This all came just months after the addition of David "frozen" Čerňanský who has been stellar for the European outfit despite the almost-barren trophy cabinet.
+This all came just months after the addition of David "frozen" Čerňanský, who has been stellar for the European outfit despite the almost-barren trophy cabinet.
 Expectations for FaZe are always high, and rain admits they haven’t met the mark.

-“I think it’s just about finding the groove again,” he explains.
+“I think it’s just about finding the groove again,” he explained.
 “We're still the same guys that reached all the finals so I don't think a lot of it has changed.
 I think it's more we haven't really figured out a way that makes us comfortable at the moment.”

 Sweet revenge on the cards in MOUZ opener